samboy/ChessDiagrams/README.md

 The code in question is geared for a static HTML blog I have, in order to have annotated chess games with interactive diagrams.
+The pages are campatible with modern browsers, most phones, and even work in Internet Explorer (9 or higher).

 The diagrams allow one to go backwards and forwards in a game, to see how a position develops move by move.